mitsuba-renderer/drjit/docs/demo.rst

 Summary
 -------

-In summary: Enoki, along with a generalized template implementation of a computation enables several powerful transformations:
+In summary: Dr.Jit, along with a generalized template implementation of a computation enables several powerful transformations:

 1. A simple type substitution yields an equivalent vectorized computation that